Creating separate charges and transfers

 You can assign any value to the

 transfer_group string, but it must represent a single business action.
-You can also make a transfer without either an associated charge or a
+You can also make a transfer with neither an associated charge nor a

 transfer_group—for example, when you must pay a provider but there’s no associated customer payment.

-Charges created on your platform can be refunded using your platform’s secret key.
+You can refund charges created on your platform using its secret key.
 However, refunding a charge has no impact on any associated transfers.
-It’s up to your platform to reconcile any amount owed back to your platform by reducing subsequent transfer amounts or by reversing transfers (as explained next).
+It’s up to your platform to reconcile any amount owed back to it by reducing subsequent transfer amounts or by reversing transfers (as explained next).